DreamLineLove/DreamLineLove/README.md

 - Networking from scratch (Go and C/C++)
 - Simple web apps in Java and Go (including SQL)
 - Deployment (linux on VM and on Docker)
+- De-abstractification of concepts usually taken for granted
 --->
 - ThePrimeagen's data structures and algorithms course in C
-- Java and algorithms in Java
+- Java programming language, and OOP patterns
-- Operating systems course
+- Operating systems (kernel) course and compiler lessons
-- Compiler lessons in C (and Java?)
-- Database indexing and deabstractifying of concepts usually taken for granted
+- Database indexing, TCP/IP, HTTP protocols implementation
-- Rust after learning low level stuff
+- Rust and OCaml after high enough low-level sensitivity is gained
-- Linux, Bash, and GNU Parallel
+- Linux OS, Bash, and GNU Parallel
 - Deployment on own PC or on a simple VM (learn DNS and networking)
-- Neovim configuration (lua + tools)
+- Neovim configuration (lua + ecosystem) and Tmux
 <br>

 ## GitHub stats